 In 1838, New York Congressman Thomas L. Harvey nominated Grant for an appointment to the United States Military Academy at West Point, New York.
-Grant did not want to attend this institution, but his father insisted.
-When Grant arrived at West Point in 1839, he discovered that Harvey had mistakenly listed his name on the application as Ulysses Simpson Grant.
+Grant did not want to attend the academy, but his father insisted.
+When Grant arrived at West Point in 1839, he discovered Harvey had mistakenly listed his name on the application as Ulysses Simpson Grant.
 Grant adopted the name Ulysses S. Grant and insisted throughout his life that the initial “S” stood for nothing.
 While at West Point, he received the nickname, U.S. Grant.

 U.S. Army Officer

-Grant graduated from West Point on June 23, 1843.
-He ranked twenty-first in a class of thirty-nine cadets.
-Army officials commissioned Grants as a brevet second lieutenant on July 1, 1843, and ordered him to report to the Fourth U.S. Infantry at Jefferson Barracks, near St. Louis, Missouri on September 30.
+Grant graduated from West Point on June 23, 1843, ranked twenty-first in a class of thirty-nine cadets.
+Army officials commissioned Grants as a brevet second lieutenant on July 1, 1843, and ordered him to report to the 4th U.S. Infantry at Jefferson Barracks, near St. Louis, Missouri on September 30.
 While stationed at Jefferson Barracks, Grant often visited the home of his West Point roommate, Frederick Dent, near St. Louis.
 There he met and fell in love with Dent’s sister, Julia.
 The couple became secretly engaged in 1844, but they did not marry until August 22, 1848, after Grant returned from the Mexican-American War.

-In June 1844, the army sent Grant and the Fourth Infantry to Natchitoches, Louisiana.
+In June 1844, the army sent Grant and the 4th Infantry to Natchitoches, Louisiana.
 In September 1845, they sailed from New Orleans, bound for Corpus Christi, Texas, where a border dispute was brewing between the United States and Mexico.
 On March 11, 1846, forces serving under General Zachary Taylor invaded the disputed territory between the Nueces River and the Rio Grande, prompting Mexico to declare war on April 23.
-Grant served as a quartermaster throughout the Mexican-American War, experiencing some combat at Palo Alto, Monterey, Molino del Rey, San Cosme Garita.
+Grant served as a quartermaster throughout the Mexican-American War, experiencing some combat at Palo Alto, Monterey, Molino del Rey, and San Cosme Garita.

 Marriage and Antebellum Service

 When the Mexican-American War ended in 1848, Grant returned to St. Louis and married Julia.
 On November 17, 1848, the army ordered him to Detroit, Michigan.
 Grant spent the next four years with Julia in Michigan and other more easterly posts, but in 1852, the army ordered west.
 Grant arrived at Fort Vancouver, Washington on September 20, 1852, unhappy about being separated from his family.
-With no prospect of reunion in sight, fellow officers reported that Grant turned to alcohol to console himself.
+With no prospect of reunion in sight, fellow officers reported Grant turned to alcohol to console himself.
 On September 30, 1853, Grant received notice that the army had promoted him to captain and ordered him to report to Fort Humboldt, California.
 After another lonely winter, Grant received his official commission as captain on April 11, 1854.
 He wrote a letter of resignation from the army on the same day.
-Ironically, Secretary of War Jefferson Davis, future president of the Confederate States of America, accepted the letter of resignation.
+Secretary of War Jefferson Davis, future president of the Confederate States of America, accepted the letter of resignation.

 Civil War Career

 Grant’s first Civil War action took place in Missouri at the inconclusive Battle of Belmont (November 7, 1861).
 Grant intended to attack a Confederate force commanded by Brigadier General Gideon J. Pillow, which had invaded Kentucky.
-As he approached the Rebel forces from Cairo, Grant learned that Pillow had crossed the Mississippi River to Belmont, Missouri.
+As he approached the Confederate forces from Cairo, Grant learned Pillow had crossed the Mississippi River to Belmont, Missouri.
 Grant attacked there instead and initially drove the Confederates back.
-The Rebels rallied against Grant’s undisciplined soldiers after being reinforced.
+The Confederates rallied against Grant’s undisciplined soldiers after being reinforced.
 The battle ended when the Federals withdrew, with neither side proving much.